Billiken-Blueprint/Billiken-Blueprint/RateMyProfessor.com-Web-Scraper/README.md

 Department filter (-did) support (e.g., 11 for CS at SLU).

 Resilient counting: num_professors() no longer depends on a brittle XPATH split()[0].
 It parses multiple header patterns and falls back to counting visible professor cards.

-Robust school-name detection: tries OpenGraph <meta property="og:title">, <title>, and <h1> as fallbacks instead of a hard-coded XPATH.

 Lazy-load expansion: smooth scroll + “Show More” clicks with overlay dismissal (cookie banners) so we actually load all visible results for the page variant.